-Baby rolling over is one of the first milestones.
-It is great fun to see them do so from the time when they could do nothing on their own.
+Rolling over is one of the first milestones a baby achieves.
+It is great fun to see your little one do so from the time when he could do nothing on his own.
 It is a gradually learned skill which comes with time and practice in the baby.
 It tells us that the baby has acquired strength in his arms, neck, and back.
 However, rolling from front to back and back to front requires different muscles and skills.

 At what age do babies roll over?
 This is the most common question among parents.
 Unfortunately, we cannot specify any particular time or an age to it.
-Some babies may start rolling over at 3 to 4 months and some may not even get it until they are close to 7 months.
-However, babies between five months and seven months have improved flexibility making them master the skill of rolling over in all directions i.e. from front to back, back to front and side to side, comfortably and with great ease.
+Some babies may start rolling over at three to four months, and some may not even get it until they are close to seven months.
+However, babies between five months and seven months have improved flexibility, making them master the skill of rolling over in all directions i.e. from front to back, back to front and side to side, comfortably and with great ease.

 Seeing our little one rolling over from side to side gives us immense joy.
 However, we must be cautious and should take certain precautions during this period, so as to keep our baby safe from the risk of Sudden Infant Death Syndrome (SIDS).